Remote OpenClaw Blog

 If three or more of those describe you, self-hosting is probably the right call.
 Our Beginner Setup Guide and Hostinger VPS Setup tutorial will get you started.

-Managed service is the better choice when your time has a clear dollar value and infrastructure is not something you want to own.
-You should use managed if:
+A managed provider or pre-built persona is the better choice when your time has a clear dollar value and infrastructure is not something you want to own:

-A surprising number of Remote OpenClaw clients are technical people who could self-host but choose not to.
+Many technical operators could self-host but choose not to.
 They have done the math on their time and decided infrastructure management is not where they want to spend it.

 Here is the simplest way to decide: